 • In a large pot or Dutch oven, saute the onion and garlic in 1 tablespoons olive oil over medium heat until translucent, about 5 minutes.

-• Add the sweet potatoes, diced tomatoes, coconut milk, and broth, stirring to combine.
+• Add the sweet potatoes, diced tomatoes, coconut milk, and stock, stirring to combine.

 • Cover and bring to a boil, then reduce to a simmer.
 Cook, covered, until the sweet potatoes are tender, about 30-35 minutes, stirring occasionally.